syedsharjil/Full-Stack-Web-Dev/README.md

 # Full-Stack-Web-Dev
 A repository that contains all my full stack web development projects.
 ## Description of projects
-1. app.js is a simple express app created from scratch.
-The app contains custom routes to subreddits.
+1. App.js is a Express app that contains routes written for subreddit pages of Reddit.